Travel guide

 Reusability Yes, same profile for multiple trips No, consumed and expires

-When data runs out You add a new plan You buy another eSIM
+When data runs out Add a new plan Buy another eSIM

 Reinstall QR Not necessary New profile and installation

-A rechargeable eSIM is like a public transport card that you top up; a one-time use one is like a single ticket.
-Neither is "better" in the abstract: if you travel once a year, a one-time profile works; if you travel often, topping up the same profile is more convenient and organized.
-Also consider expiry: even if it's rechargeable, each plan has its validity, as we explain in how long an eSIM lasts before expiring.
+A rechargeable eSIM is like a transport card that you top up; a one-time use eSIM is like a single ticket.
+Neither is "better" in the abstract: if you travel once a year, a one-off profile will work for you; if you travel often, topping up the same profile is more convenient and organized.
+Also consider expiry: even if it's rechargeable, each plan has its own validity period, which you shouldn't confuse with the data balance.

 Topping up is a quick process done from the account where you purchased the eSIM, not from your phone settings.
-The general flow is this:
+The general flow is as follows:

-1. Log in to your account or app where the installed eSIM appears.
+1. Log in to your account or app where the installed eSIM is listed.

 2. Select the active profile and choose the top up or add plan option.